datasciencedojo/meetup/scaling_r_to_big_data/readme.md

     ![Image of the SSH Endpoint for the edge node](/scaling_r_to_big_data/media/sshendpoint.png)

 2. Connect to the edge node using an SSH client.
+    You can ignore SSH keys for the purposes of this lab.
+In production it is highly recommended that you use SSH keys rather than username/password authentication.
     * [Windows: Putty](https://azure.microsoft.com/en-us/documentation/articles/hdinsight-hadoop-linux-use-ssh-unix/)
     * [Mac or Linux: ssh client in terminal](https://azure.microsoft.com/en-us/documentation/articles/hdinsight-hadoop-linux-use-ssh-windows/)